-- F.34 Applicants need to refer to the Cambridge Historic Core Appraisal, the various current conservation area appraisals and suburbs and approaches studies for Cambridge.
+- F.34 Applicants need to refer to the Cambridge Historic Core Appraisal; the various current conservation area appraisals and suburbs and approaches studies for Cambridge.
 These documents provide detailed assessments of the parts of the city in respect of history, urban form, character, key buildings and views, among others.
-Any application that results in impacts on heritage assets needs to be accompanied by a separate heritage statement or address such issues within the design and access statement, dependent on the scale of the impact. - F.35 In summary, tall building proposals which have the potential to impact on heritage assets will need to demonstrate and quantify the impact on the heritage asset, be it a listed building, scheduled monument, conservation area, registered historic park and garden and non-designated heritage assets, including but not limited to buildings of local interest.
+Any application that results in potential harm to heritage assets needs to be accompanied by a separate heritage statement or address such issues within the design and access statement, dependent on the scale of the impact. - F.35 In summary, tall building proposals which have the potential to impact on the setting and significance of heritage assets will need to demonstrate and quantify the impact on the heritage asset, be it a listed building, scheduled monument, conservation area, registered historic park and garden and non-designated heritage assets, including but not limited to buildings of local interest.

-Criterion 3: Scale, massing and architectural quality
+Criterion c: Scale, massing and architectural quality